 Pegasus has performed with renowned ballet dancer Carlos Acosta in four productions at the London Coliseum and the Royal Opera House, Covent Garden, and at The Place for Dance in London.
 The choir has a strong tradition of presenting concerts in collaboration with charities and music societies.

 Pegasus’s members are experienced singers who pursue their passion for choral music alongside careers in areas such as education, international development, law, media, medicine and the arts.

 Rather than rehearsing weekly, the choir meets for intensive rehearsals in the few weeks prior to each performance, usually at the church of St Mary Woolnoth in the City of London.
-New singers are introduced to Pegasus by existing members, and these arrangements give the choir the flexibility to be involved in a wide range of musical projects.
+This schedule gives the choir the flexibility to be involved in a wide range of musical projects.

 If you are interested in singing with Pegasus and are an experienced choral singer with excellent sightreading ability, we’d like to hear from you!
 Please send an email to email@example.com.